wjoeyu/Derezzball/docs/proposal.md

 ## Derezzball

-This is game inspired by the movie Tron and the game Pong.
+This is  a agame inspired by the movie Tron and the game Pong.
 It will be played in a 3 dimensional cube with the AI opponent on the opposite wall.
 The first player to successfully hit the ball on their opponent's wall wins a point.
 Game to 1.
 It's do or deresolution.
 This is Derezzball.

 ### Functionality and MVP